 Safeguarding Children in Education

-The core function of the post is to provide support, guidance and challenge to schools to ensure that children are kept safe and their welfare promoted, as is set down by Section 175/157 of the Education Act 2002.
-Working Together to Safeguard Children (2015) and Keeping Children Safe in Education (2016) helps to inform the work of the post and the principles that underpin the Children Acts 1989 and 2004 provide a framework for the standards of practice:
+The statutory documents Working Together to Safeguard Children and Keeping Children Safe in Education help to inform the work of the post and the principles that underpin the Children Acts 1989 and 2004 provides a framework for the standard of practice.

 The needs of the child are considered paramount at all times.

 High standards of safeguarding policy, procedures and practice in all schools are supported and good practice acknowledged.
 Individual consultations are available to schools requiring advice regarding specific cases or areas of concern.
-The Safeguarding Children in Education Officer also works alongside LADO and offers a role within the Children’s Safeguarding Unit LADO duty system.
+The Safeguarding Children in Education Officer also works alongside the LADO to ensure effective practice in managing Allegations against Adults within the education sector.

 The work of the Safeguarding Children in Education Officer primarily focuses on supporting and challenging schools in all matters relating to safeguarding children.
 This includes:

 - Provision of consultations and advice to school staff